IamNirvan/OdysseyClient/README.md

-# Odyssey Client - Chat Application (client side)
+# OdysseyClient - Chat Application (client side)

 ## Introduction
 OdysseyClient is a CLI application.
 The project was built out of pure curiosity, and also because it was a chance for me to familiarize myself with sockets in Java.
+This program enables the end user to send messages to other clients that are connected to the same server(OdysseyServer).

 **Version:** 1.2.0<br>
 **Implemented language:** Java.<br>